GrayHatSecurityOfficialRepository/paranoid-voting/README.md

 #         paranoid-voting
-## An atempt to build a voting site.
+## An attempt to build a voting site.
 Site : http://paranoid-voting.bugs3.com/